Phileosopher/commonplace/people-family_.md

 ## Application

-Our [favoritism](people-friends.md) for family members creates some of the most screwed-up relationships on the planet.
+APPLICATION: Our [favoritism](people-friends.md) for family members creates some of the most screwed-up relationships on the planet.
 We will endure unbelievably inappropriate [boundary violations](people-conflicts.md) on the pretense of "family".

-Children are completely uncivilized, and it's the parent's job to fix that before the child grows up.
+APPLICATION: Children are completely uncivilized, and it's the parent's job to fix that before the child grows up.
 If they succeed, they create a profound [legacy](legacy.md) and the back end of a [good life](goodlife.md), and the parents bring shame on themselves if they fail.

-What a parent expects is often different than what a child *thinks* the parent expects.
+APPLICATION: What a parent expects is often different than what a child *thinks* the parent expects.
 Having frequent [conversations](people-conversation.md) about it can alleviate that discrepancy, but it's [not perfect](image.md).

-Every parent wishes for their child to succeed, but that parent should deeply consider *why* they want something for their child.
+APPLICATION: Every parent wishes for their child to succeed, but that parent should deeply consider *why* they want something for their child.
 It might not be for the child's benefit, and often comes more from [fear](mind-feelings-fear.md) than a legitimately good desire.

-For most of recorded history, parents communicated *all* the facts of [reality](reality.md), but also conveyed that children had poor [decision-making skills](decisions.md).
+APPLICATION: For most of recorded history, parents communicated *all* the facts of [reality](reality.md), but also conveyed that children had poor [decision-making skills](decisions.md).
 That arrangement works much better than withholding information from them than when parents [feel](mind-feelings.md) they're "ready".

-A grandparent is a success story, just by the fact that they built a [legacy](legacy.md).
+APPLICATION: A grandparent is a success story, just by the fact that they built a [legacy](legacy.md).
 This doesn't necessarily [venerate](image.md) them, especially if their adult children never [talk](people-conversation.md) to them.

-If you were to create a [completely fair](morality-justice.md) society with zero chance for children to receive an inheritance, parents' [love](people-love.md) would quickly make creative solutions to give their children an unfair edge and would invalidate any balancing efforts or [rules](rules.md) the leaders had made.
+APPLICATION: If you were to create a [completely fair](morality-justice.md) society with zero chance for children to receive an inheritance, parents' [love](people-love.md) would quickly make creative solutions to give their children an unfair edge and would invalidate any balancing efforts or [rules](people-rules.md) the leaders had made.

-While family is often more tight-knit, the absence of diverse culture and ideas is a [severe risk](safety.md) to families.
+APPLICATION: While family is often more tight-knit, the absence of diverse culture and ideas is a [severe risk](safety.md) to families.
 The only solutions are to either [marry people](gender.md) into that culture (traditionally through foreign females) or force everyone to disperse through some sort of hardship.

-It's easier to build a community than it ever has been before.
+APPLICATION: It's easier to build a community than it ever has been before.
 All someone needs is the [motivation](meaning.md) to do it, some relatively [easy-to-acquire](purpose.md) [technology](technology.md), and the willingness to persevere with it.